Frouzy/nycda-business/README.md

 -Omar Bendjaballah

 Responsibilities
--Franka: menubar with dropdown hamburger, footer, responsivenes with @media and Bootstrap for the first three pages and dropup menu under images with jquery
+-Franka: navbar with dropdown hamburger, footer, responsivenes with @media and Bootstrap for the first three pages and dropup menu under images with jquery
 -Magda: Image gallery for two pages and a small big-size jquery